What are the differences between General Purpose and Max I/O performance modes in Amazon EFS?

 General Purpose performance mode has the lower latency of the two performance modes and is suitable if your workload is sensitive to latency.
 Max I/O performance mode offers a higher number of file system operations per second but has a slightly higher latency per each file system operation.

-Note: The file system performance mode can't be changed after the file system is created.
-There are no additional costs for either performance mode, and each mode is billed the same way.
+Note: You can't change the file system performance mode after creating the file system.
+There are no additional costs for either performance mode, and AWS bills each mode the same way.

 To determine which performance mode to use, create a file system using General Purpose mode.
 Then, run a performance test for a period of time.
 Monitor the file system operations to determine how close your file system is to reaching 100% of the I/O limit.
 If you're close to the maximum for a long time, consider using the Max I/O mode.
 If you decide to migrate your data to a file system using a different performance mode, use DataSync to transfer your files to a different Amazon EFS file system.